OpenProofOfHumanity/democratic-proof-of-humanity/README.md

 These challenges should have cool downs, like 6 months and consecutive prosecution failures should increase required amount of time between challenges exponentially with some limit, like up to 4 years.

 #### Protect against honest mistakes
 A different approach should be considered when dealing with minor issues.
-Unless the application isn't fully inadmissible (griefing cases), minor issues, like mistake in spoken phrase or poor quality of video / audio, partially hidden face details, etc should be resolvable pre-trial with a guarantee of a tip.
+Unless the application isn't fully inadmissible (griefing cases), minor issues, like mistake in spoken phrase or poor quality of video / audio, partially hidden face details, etc. should be resolvable pre-trial with a guarantee of a tip.

-If a Seeker finds an issue with application, they open challenge the same way as usual and selects specific type of issue.
+If a Seeker finds an issue with application, they may decide to open a challenge the same way as usual and select specific type of issue.
 Applicant may then choose to either agree with it or not.
-If the challenge is not acknowledged, it is directed to a court and Applicant may lose full amount of their deposit and not get registered.
+If the challenge is not acknowledged, it is directed to a court and Applicant may lose full amount of their deposit and get removed.
 On the other hand, if the person agrees with the challenge, a 10% tip is secured on behalf of the challenger and Applicant may re-upload their Submission.
 The challenger may then Accept new submission or not.
-If challenger accepts it, the normal registration process is resumed, but if not, it ends up in the Court.
-It may take multiple rounds of pre-trial corrections, before all issues are resolved.
+If the challenger accepts it as resolved, normal registration process is resumed.
+Otherwise, it ends up in Court.
+It may take multiple rounds of pre-trial corrections before all issues are resolved.

 Once the person successfully registers, all tips are redistributed from Applicants deposit to Seekers who found them.
 In those cases, it may take some time before Applicant starts accruing any spendable UBI, because the Deposit needs to be refilled first, and it always takes priority.